OSTrails/benchmark-report-generator/README.md

-# CESSDA Benchmark Assessment Algorithm
+# CESSDA Benchmark Assessment Algorithm report generator

 This repository contains the source code for the CESSDA Benchmark Assessment Algorithm report generator